rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 CW9166I-A-6                      3     CW9166I-A            cc9c.3ef7.e440 6c8d.772e.63a0 MX   -A   172.16.26.189                             Registered   default location
 ```

+The way Access Points work in the 9800 is by usings tags, they are used to control the features that are available for each AP.
+The tags are assigned to the access points as part of the rule engine that runs on the controller and comes into effect during the AP join process.

-Verify what tags where applied to the APs.
+Verify what tags where applied to the access point.
 Use "**show ap tag summary**" command.

 ```
 C9800#show ap tag summary